V-Sekai/V-Sekai.blue-tin-fox-models/preview_blend_as_vector_art/README.md

-## List of preview generator ideas

-List of possible 2d previews of a product display that are non-interactive.
+## List of possible 2d previews of a product display that are non-interactive.

 * Front view of the product
 * Back view of the product